-Benton County Oregon Posted over 1 year ago
+Benton County OR Posted over 1 year ago

 For two seasons in a row my Austrian Pines have exhibited needles dying starting from the trunk end of the branches in late summer.
 If I pull off the the brown needles my hand is covered with many tiny insects that are long and slim in length and appear to have wings.
 When smashed they leave an orange smear.
 The branches below have a black residue on the bark.
 I have sprayed Malathion and Bayer 3 in 1 Mite control but they are back in force in a week.
 I live in Castle Rock, CO and this same thing is occurring on Austrians on many of the trees on streets and in yards throughout the area.
 I wish that I could at least identify the insect and find a solution.
 So many Austrians are being defoliated, can you help?

-Douglas County Colorado trees and shrubs Posted about 2 years ago
+Douglas County CO trees and shrubs Posted over 2 years ago

 Pruning Leyland Leylandii Cedar Cypress Trees are beautiful in natural shape, providing privacy on perimeter of acre, not near structures but some are only 3' away from road.
 Some are up to 25' tall by 7' to 10' wide at base, about 8 years old.
 Longest lower branches are 12' to 15'.
 Should tree be pruned?
 I've never pruned an evergreen and after this heavy snow and rain and breakage of a few branches, I'm thinking they should be pruned.
 If pruning is necessary, I've read to prune to lateral but where is that on this tree?
 I got out yesterday and started pruning to right left branches, maybe it should be vertical and horizontal instead.
 Also 1/4 to 1/3 of length.
 Youtube videos aren't helpful.
 I hope not to lose too much of their feathery look.
 Do they recover that droopy look if pruned?